aleredzz/run-team-es-cluster/README.md

   - name: all-roles-node
     # we do not specify roles, so all the nodes have the same set of roles
     count: 3
-    # For High Avilibility we set count to 3
+    # For High Availability we set count to 3
     config:
       index.store.type: niofs
       # see vm-setting/README.md for the reasoning of this config